Slaymish/DifferentialRenderer/Obsidian/Literature Review.md

 		- At 50%, AUC = 0.01
 	- overall, "the distance-based attack is more effective on the machine learning algorithms than the random label flipping attack in the first two stages of attacks, where 12.5% and 25% of data were poisoned"
 	- "In our test cases, **KNN and RF algorithms had better robustness and performance results** among other machine learning algorithms when we considered the overall performances of each algorithm"
-- [x] Nightshade: Prompt-Specific Poisoning Attacks on Text-to-Image Generative Models
+- [x] Nightshade: Prompt-Specific Poisoning Attacks on Text-to-Image Generative Models - https://arxiv.org/abs/2310.13828
 	- Testing on SDXL
 	- As SDXL and other opensource model use publicly sourced data, it makes them vulnerable to data poisoning attacks
-- [ ] Beyond data poisoning in federated learning
+- [ ] Beyond data poisoning in federated learning - https://www.sciencedirect.com/science/article/abs/pii/S0957417423016949?via%3Dihub
-- [ ] Dataset Security for Machine Learning: Data Poisoning, Backdoor Attacks, and Defences
+- [ ] Dataset Security for Machine Learning: Data Poisoning, Backdoor Attacks, and Defences - https://ieeexplore.ieee.org/document/9743317?arnumber=9743317
-- [ ] Machine Learning Security Against Data Poisoning: Are We There Yet?
+- [ ] Machine Learning Security Against Data Poisoning: Are We There Yet? - https://ieeexplore.ieee.org/document/10461694?arnumber=10461694
-- [ ] One Pixel Attack for Fooling Deep Neural Networks
+- [x] One Pixel Attack for Fooling Deep Neural Networks - https://ieeexplore.ieee.org/document/8601309?arnumber=8601309
 	- Can be formalised as an optimisation problem with constraints
 	- $e(X)*=$ maximise $f_{adv}(X+e(X))$ subject to $||e(X)|| <= L$
 		- $e(X)*$ is the optimised solution